Swiss Broadcasting Corporation: History

 Europe's third public radio station started broadcasting from Lausanne in 1922, from the start based on a licence fee system.
 980 licences were bought in 1923.
 Within a few years radio cooperatives working along the same principles had started throughout the country.
 In 1930 it was decided that radio was an important public service that should not be allowed to become a money maker for private interests, and that it needed to be structured on a federal basis.
 In 1931 SRG SSR was founded (see original names above), as a co-ordination organisation for the regional broadcast associations, and received the only licence to broadcast from the Federal Council.
 The same year it was agreed that all news reports in the new medium had to be provided by the Swiss news agency SDA, a decision that remained unchanged until 1971.

 The first national transmitters began operating in 1931: Radio Sottens for French, Radio Beromünster for German, and 1933 Radio Monte Ceneri for Italian.
 In 1938 Romansh was recognised as the country's fourth national language, and the Zürich studios began broadcasting programmes in Romansh in between those in German.
 During the Second World War, SRG SSR filled an important function as a neutral, unbiased supplier of news, reaching far outside Switzerland's borders through shortwave transmissions.
 Radio Beromünster and Radio Monte Ceneri became known as the only free German and Italian-language radio stations in Europe.

-In 1950 SRG SSR was one of 23 founding broadcasting organisations of the European Broadcasting Union.
+In 1950, SRG SSR was one of 23 founding broadcasting organisations of the European Broadcasting Union.
 In 1939 television test transmissions started in Zürich.
-In 1953 regular TV transmissions started in German (from Zürich) – one hour per evening, five days a week – immediately attracting 920 early TV licence buyers.
+In 1953 regular TV transmissions started in German (from Zürich) – one hour per evening, five days a week.
 A year later, in 1954, French transmissions were broadcast from Geneva.
-For the Italian-speaking region, the programmes were re-transmitted with Italian subtitles until dedicated Italian studios were built in 1958.
-50,000 TV licences were bought the first year.
+For the Italian-speaking region, the programmes were re-transmitted with Italian subtitles until dedicated Italian studios were built in 1961.